lgarmendia/bees/README.md

 To execute the complete pipeline: Activate the DAG named exec_bronze.
 This DAG will sequentially process all stages, from data ingestion in the Bronze layer to the Gold layer.
 To execute specific stages: Activate the DAGs corresponding to the desired stages.
 This allows you to process each phase of the pipeline independently, as needed.

+Processed files will be organized into their corresponding folders:
+   * data/bronze
+   * data/silver
+   * data/data_quality
+   * data/gold

 ## Monitoring/Alerting
 In a production environment, it would be possible to implement monitoring and alerting for the pipeline using Airflow's email configuration.
 However, since this is a local setup, I did not configure the SMTP server.